gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Test cases

-- Build script configuration closure is executed when `someTask` is required:
-    - Task is added to task graph
-    - Running `gradle tasks`
-    - Building `GradleProject` tooling API model.
-    - Using `TaskContainer` to query task instances.
-- Build script configuration closure is not executed when `someTask` is not required:
-    - Running `gradle help`
-    - Running `gradle someTask` in another project.
-    - Using `TaskContainer` to query task names.

 ### Open issues

 - Reasonable behaviour when `someTask { ... }` appears as a top level statement in build script.